Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

 #### Test run

+First, you will need to start the zeoserver (this is the database process).

+    bin/zeoserver start

-To start Plone in debug mode, run this command:
+To start a Plone client debug mode, run this command:

-    bin/plonectl fg
+    bin/client1 fg

+If you installed Plone using a root installation, you will need to use the following commands instead:

+    sudo -u plone_daemon bin/zeoserver start
+    sudo -u plone_daemon bin/client1 fg

 Note any error messages, and take corrective action if required.
 If no errors are encountered, you can press Control+C to exit.